EXCLUSIVE-Russian tankers fuelled North Korea via transfers at sea - sources

 A Russian shipping source with knowledge of Far Eastern marine practices said North Korean vessels had stopped loading fuel in Russia’s Far Eastern ports but that fuel is delivered at sea by tankers using ship-to-ship transfers, or even by fishing vessels.

-China on Friday denied reports it has been illicitly selling oil products to North Korea, after Trump said he was not happy that China had allowed oil to reach the isolated nation.
+China on Friday denied reports it had been illicitly selling oil products to North Korea in violation of U.N. sanctions, after U.S. President Donald Trump said he was unhappy that China had allowed oil to reach the isolated nation.

+China’s denial came a day after it blocked a U.S. effort at the United Nations to blacklist six ships Washington believes had engaged in illicit trade with North Korea, a U.N.
+Security Council diplomat said.

-The United States has proposed that the United Nations Security Council blacklist 10 ships for transporting banned items from North Korea, according to documents seen by Reuters this month.
+According to documents seen by Reuters this month, the United States had proposed that the U.N.
+Security Council blacklist 10 ships for illicit trade with North Korea.

-The vessels are accused of “conducting illegal ship-to-ship transfers of refined petroleum products to North Korean vessels or illegally transporting North Korean coal to other countries for exports,” the United States said in its proposal.
-(Editing by Giles Elgood)
+It accused the vessels of “conducting illegal ship-to-ship transfers of refined petroleum products to North Korean vessels or illegally transporting North Korean coal to other countries for exports.”

+Three North Korean ships among the 10 were blacklisted, along with a Panama-registered vessel.
+(Additional reporting by David Brunnstrom in Washington; Editing by Giles Elgood, Alistair Bell and Leslie Adler)